Slow Travel: Fighting Bulls in Navarre

 He does a funny, hip wiggling dance.
 Then repeats the word: recortar.

 As you ponder what this might mean, the boy edges away, the vaquilla charges, and head-butts you in the crotch again.
-Again you try to hold its bucking head, while the ranch boys lure it off of you with the capote.
+You try to hold its bucking head, while the ranch boys lure it off of you with the capote.
 The same capote, mind you, that was once in your possession.

 You decide to retire to the burladero (a partition designed for toreros to seek shelter from the bulls) and watch the Spanish boys do it.
 The first boy uses the capote to lure the bull to charge.
 He performs a series of veronicas (a graceful two handed pass with the capote.)
 They are not Enrique Ponce veronicas.
 But nor do they look like Drunken American Waving Beach Towel at a Cow veronicas either.
 The kid knows what he’s doing.
 He follows this with a series of chicuelinas (A shortened pass in which the torero wraps the capote around his waist as the bull passes.)